 Representation: UK, Ireland, Australia, New Zealand

-An artist of ‘innate musicality’ with a technical execution that belongs ‘only to the greatest’ (The Guardian), Hungarian violinist Barnabás Kelemen has captured the attention of the music world.
-With a repertoire that ranges from Classical to Contemporary music, Kelemen gave the Hungarian premières of the Ligeti and Schnittke Violin Concertos as well as the Hungarian and world premières of violin works by Gubaidulina and Kurtág.
+An artist of ”innate musicality” with a technical execution that belongs ”only to the greatest” (The Guardian), Hungarian violinist Barnabás Kelemen has captured the attention of the music world.
+With a repertoire that ranges from classical to contemporary music, Kelemen gave the Hungarian premieres of the Ligeti and Schnittke Violin Concertos as well as the Hungarian premiere and world premiere of violin works by Gubaidulina and Kurtág.

-Kelemen works with renowned conductors such as Lionel Bringuier, Olari Elts, Peter Eötvös, Ivan Fischer, Sascha Goetzel, Pietari Inkinen, Vladimir Jurowski, Tonu Kajuste, Zoltán Kocsis, Hannu Lintu, Sir Neville Marriner, Michael Sanderling, Leif Segerstam, Dmitri Solbodeniouk, Masaaki Suzuki, Gábor Takács-Nagy and Krzstysztof Urbánski.
-He was Artist in Residence in the 10/11 season at Musis Sacrum in Arnhem.
-As soloist and conductor he appeared with Budapest Festival Chamber Orchestra, Het Kamerorkest Brugge, Indianapolis Symphony, Norwegian Chamber Orchestra and Royal Concertgebouw Chamber Orchestra.
+Barnabás Kelemen collaborates amongst others with the American Symphony, BBC Symphony, Budapest Festival, Deutsche Radio Philharmonie Saarbrücken, Helsinki Philharmonic, Hong Kong Philharmonic, Hungarian National Philharmonic, Indianapolis Symphony, Irish Chamber, Kioi Sinfonietta, Lahti Symphony, London Philharmonic, Malaysian Philharmonic, NDR Radiophilharmonie Hannover, Netherlands Radio, Norwegian Chamber, Philharmonia Auckland, Tapiola Sinfonietta and the Yomiuri Nippon Symphony orchestras.
+Barnabás Kelemen works with renowned conductors such as Olari Elts, Iván Fischer, Sascha Goetzel, Pietari Inkinen, Vladimir Jurowski, Tonu Kajuste, Zoltán Kocsis, Hannu Lintu, Michael Sanderling, Leif Segerstam, Dmitri Slobodeniouk, Masaaki Suzuki, Gábor Takács-Nagy and Krzysztof Urbánski.
+In play and lead engagements he appeared with the Budapest Festival Chamber Orchestra, Het Kamerorkest Brugge, Indianapolis Symphony, Norwegian Chamber Orchestra and Royal Concertgebouw Chamber Orchestra.

-In recital Kelemen has performed with Zoltán Kocsis and Shai Wosner with whom he has appeared at Concertgebouw Amsterdam, Bozar in Brussels and Carnegie Hall in New York.
+In recital Kelemen has performed with Zoltán Kocsis and Shai Wosner with whom he played recitals at the Concertgebouw in Amsterdam, Bozar in Brussels and Carnegie Hall in New York.
 In 2010 he founded the Kelemen Quartet, which received a silver medal, audience prize and the Musica Viva Grand Prize at the Melbourne International Chamber Music Competition in 2011.
+In 2014 the Kelemen Quartet was awarded with the first prize at the Premio Paolo Borciani in Reggio Emilia.

-Kelemen’s varied discography has been received to critical acclaim: his recording of Brahms’ Violin Sonatas with Tamás Vásáry won a Diapason d’Or; and his recording of Liszt’s complete works for violin and piano with Gergely Bogányi was awarded the Grand Prix du Disque 2001 by the International Liszt Society.
-His recording of Bartók’s Rhapsodies and Violin Concerto No. 2 with the Hungarian National Philharmonic and Zoltán Kocsis, released on the Hungaroton label, won the German Record Critics’ Award 2011 in the concerto category.
-Among his more recent recordings are a live DVD of the complete Mozart Violin Concertos and a disc of Bartók’s Violin Concerto No. 1 with the Hungarian National Philharmonic and Kocsis.
-A recital CD released on Hungaroton with Bartók’s Solo Sonata and both Bartók Violin Sonatas with Zoltán Kocsis received a Gramophone Award in the Chamber Music category 2013.
+Barnabás Kelemen’s varied discography has been received to critical acclaim, with his recording of Brahms’ Sonatas for Violin and Piano with Tamás Vásáry has won a Diapason d’Or, and that of Liszt’s complete works for Violin and Piano with Gergely Bogányi was awarded the Grand Prix du Disque 2001 by the International Liszt Society.
+His recording of Bartók’s Rhapsodies and Violin Concerto No. 2 with the Hungarian National Philharmonic and Zoltán Kocsis released by the Label Hungaroton winning the German Record Critics’ Award 2011 in the concerto category.
+Among his more recent recordings are also a live DVD of the complete Mozart Violin Concertos and CDs of Bartók’s Violin Concerto No. 1 with the Hungarian National Philharmonic and Zoltán Kocsis.
+A recital CD released by the Label Hungaroton with both Bartók Violin Sonatas with Zoltán Kocsis and Bartók’s Solo Sonata, received a Gramophone Award in the Chamber Music category 2013.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to ensure that you receive the most up to date version.